-Best Airbrush Kit for Beginners
+Best Value For Money Airbrush Kit

 At a slightly higher price point you can buy the PointZero airbrush kit.
 This versatile kit can be used for painting models, t-shirt, illustrations, taxidermy, etc. Pretty much anything you can possible do with an airbrush.

 The kit come with a compact air compressor provides consistent airflow without making too much noise.
 The best part of this set is that it comes with 3 different airguns.